gludington/conditional-visibility/README.md

 Conditional Visibility allows you to set conditions on tokens that will display them only to players whose senses meet the conditions necessary to see the token.

+## Suggestion for future developing for anyone want to help

+- A integration with the 'levels' module it's seem to be the right road to follow, we can use the method `overrideVisibilityTets(sourceToken, token){}` of levels for override the levels visibility test
+- Sync the status with the flags on the token

 ## Installation

 It's always easiest to install modules from the in game add-on browser.